AmbireTech/wallet-dapp-catalog/README.md

 ![Ambire Wallet dApp catalog using dApp](https://user-images.githubusercontent.com/83211172/217004295-8094f1e8-80b0-47d2-b314-0368c56fe2a7.png)

 ### If your dApp uses `@web3-onboard`
-- Using the official documentation of [@web3-onboard/gnosis](https://docs.blocknative.com/onboard/gnosis) will lead to some issues
+Using the official documentation of [@web3-onboard/gnosis](https://docs.blocknative.com/onboard/gnosis) will lead to some issues that you need to solve:

-- by default it will not be able to connect via Gnosis Safe App sdk outside the Gnosis Safe itself.
+- By default your dApp will not be able to connect via Gnosis Safe App SDK outside the Gnosis Safe itself.
 To fix this add `GnosisOptions` `{ whitelistedDomains: [/./] }` to `gnosisModule`.
 This will enable gnosis module to work on every domain:

 ```
 import Onboard from '@web3-onboard/core'